Koolkatze/Speech-to-rag-OpenvoiceV2-V1-MeloTTS/README.md

 Speech to Speech with RAG you can use any version of Openvoice in much more languajes even on version 1 with my code.
 Just implemented all and works perfectly (Don´t use a virtual envoirment if you want it to run quick).

-This README is tested and works perfectly fine.
+(This README is tested and works perfectly fine)

+PATHS are inserted as relative PATHS not your "C:\"

 REQUIREMENTS: